Drug crimes lawyer in Maryland Heights, MO.

 Don’t leave your future to chance.
 Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
 Our experienced criminal defense attorneys in Maryland Heights, MO are committed to defending your rights, protecting your freedom, and safeguarding your future.

 Facing Charges from Drug Crimes in Maryland Heights, MO?
-Trust a Team That Delivers Results
+Choose Proven Legal Expertise

 The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Maryland Heights, MO area:

-Drug Crimes Lawyer in Maryland Heights, MO: What Determines the Severity?
+Drug Crimes Lawyer in Maryland Heights, MO: What Affects the Severity of Your Charges?

-- Hurting your reputation within your Maryland Heights, MO community.
+- Damage your reputation in your Maryland Heights, MO community.

 - Impacting your eligibility for professional licenses or certifications.

-Drug Crimes Lawyer in Maryland Heights, MO: Understanding Missouri’s Drug Schedules and Penalties
+Drug Crimes Lawyer in Maryland Heights, MO: Missouri’s Controlled Substances & Penalties

 The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
 Here’s a breakdown: